microsoft/FeatureManagement-Dotnet/README.md

 In the above example, if the feature is not enabled, `GetVariantAsync` would return the variant allocated by `DefaultWhenDisabled`, which is `Small` in this case.

 If the feature is enabled, the feature manager will check the `User`, `Group`, and `Percentile` allocations in that order to see if they match the targeting context or calculated percentile for that context.
 If the user is named `Marsha`, in the group named `Ring1`, or the user happens to fall between the 0 and 10th percentile calculated with the given `Seed`, then the specified variant is returned for that allocation.
+In this case, all of these would return the `Big` variant.
 If none of these allocations match the targeting context, the `DefaultWhenEnabled` variant is returned.

 ### StatusOverride